 St Andrew's holds a trusted position in the community.
-To support this, the Church will adhere to the Policy, Guidelines and good practice as outlined in this document.
-This will ensure best practice by all who work with Children and Young People, and adults who may be at risk of abuse, as well as the Ministers and Leadership Team and that they know how to:
+To support this, the Church will adhere to the policy, guidelines and good practice as outlined in this Handbook.
+This will ensure best practice by all who work with children, young people and vulnerable adults as well as the Ministers and Leadership Team.
+To this end everyone will be aware of, and know how to:

-- Protect them from abuse. - Act responsibly if abuse is discovered or disclosed; - Work safely, promoting the well being of all.
+- Protect them from abuse: - Act responsibly if abuse is discovered or disclosed; - Work safely, promoting the well-being of all.